 (1) Messrs.
-Andrews and Nestor and Ms. Bradford serve on the board of directors of TCG BDC II.
+Andrews, Nestor and Wright and Ms. Bradford serve on the board of directors of TCG BDC II.
 The Company and TCG BDC II are part of the Fund Complex.
-Compensation amounts shown include compensation such Directors received from the Company and TCG BDC II for services rendered during the fiscal year ended December 31, 2019.
-TCG BDC III, Inc. ("TCG BDC III") has not elected to be regulated as a BDC or commenced operations and thus TCG BDC III was not part of the Fund Complex during the fiscal year ended December 31, 2019.
+Compensation amounts shown include compensation such Directors received from the Company and TCG BDC II for services rendered during the fiscal year ended December 31, 2020.